 - FPGA Architecture: Architectures for programmable logic fabrics or their components, including routing, flexible logic cells, embedded blocks (memory, DSP, processors), and I/O interfaces.
 Novel commercial architectures and architectural features.

 - FPGA Circuit Design: Circuits and layout techniques for the design of FPGAs.
-Impact of future process and design technologies on FPGAs as well as novel memory memory or nano-scale devices.
-Methods for analyzing and improving static and dynamic power, power and clock distribution, yield, manufacturability, security, reliability, and testability.
+Impact of future process and design technologies on FPGAs as well as novel memory or nano-scale devices.
+Methods for analyzing and improving static and dynamic power consumption, power and clock distribution, yield, manufacturability, security, reliability, and testability.

 - CAD for FPGAs: Algorithms for synthesis, technology mapping, logic and timing optimization, clustering, placement, and routing of FPGAs.
 Novel design software for system-level partitioning, debug, and verification.
 Algorithms for modeling, analysis and optimization of timing and power.